enheit/jessie-and-friends/first-instruction-for-boopi.md

 Impressions: 4.5/5

-Note:
- - Consider to make unified interaction with a reader.
-Either use `we`, `our`, `ours` or general sentences (w/o subjects).

 ---

-So, it looks like we are inside our reader's folder.
+So, it looks like we are inside the newly created foldre.
 Could you explain to us, Jessie, what do we need to do next?

 Woof!

 [Image where Jessie explains to us how to create a first instruction]

 Okay, I think I understand!
 Did you understand the reader?
 She said that we need to create a file and call it `tennis-ball.txt`.
-Yes, we are going to create a tennis ball for Jessie since she lost her previous ball somewhere.
+As you may remember, Jessie wants us to create a tennis ball.
+Since she lost the previous

 What next?

 Woof-woof!

-As Jessie said, we need to open this file and start writing instructions that Boopi can understand and create a tennis ball for us!
+As Jessie said, we need to open this file and start writing instructions that Boopi can understand.
 But what kind of instructions can Boopi understand?

 Boopi understands the simple steps of how to create objects.
-By reading line by line, Boopi will be able to produce objects at the end and pass them to us.
+By reading line by line, Boopi will be able to create things at the end and pass them to us.
 So, let's write instructions for creating a tennis ball.

 Open the file and write the following instructions.